EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-draft.md

 $$ IG(S_{m}, f, t) = E(S_{m}) - ( \frac{S_{m}^{left}}{S_{m}}E(S_{m}^{left})+\frac{S_{m}^{right}}{S_{m}}E(S_{m}^{right})  ) $$

 The first term in the equation is simply the entropy of the parent node.
 The second term is the weighted sum of entropies in the child nodes.

+# Overfitting

+Building a tree until all leaves are pure usually causes the model to overfit onto the training dataset.
+To prevent overfitting, one can perform **pre-pruning** to stop building the tree early on or **post-pruning** to remove or collapse nodes with little information.
+Some examples of pre-pruning include limiting the max depth of the three, limiting the maximum number of leaves, and requiring a minimum number of data point to continue splitting a node.

+A related method to prevent overfitting is to utilize **ensemble models** of decision trees.
+One of the most simple and popular method is to construct **random forest models**.
+However, I will not elaborate on this in this post.